-$$Debt \ to \ Equity \ Ratio = \frac{Total \ Liabilities}{Total \ Equity}$$ company owner himself.
-It is also helpful to know the size of each rupiah of equity used as collateral for liabilities.
+$Debt \ to \ Equity \ Ratio = \frac{Total \ Liabilitas}{Total \ Equity}$

-The debt-to-equity ratio calculates the share of liabilities in equity by comparing total liabilities with total equity.
-This ratio shows the amount of funds creditors provide and the amount from the
+The debt-to-equity ratio is a ratio that can be used to calculate how large the share of liabilities is to equity.
+This ratio is measured by comparing total liabilities with total equity.
+This ratio shows the amount of funds creditors provide and the amount from the company owner himself.
+This ratio is helpful in also knowing the size of each rupiah of equity used as collateral for liabilities.

-Profitability Ratio.
-"The profitability ratio is a ratio to assess a company's ability to make a profit" (Kasmir, 2017).
+3. Profitability Ratio.
+The profitability ratio is a ratio to assess a company's ability to make a profit" (Kasmir, 2017).
 Profitability ratios are also known as profitability ratios.
 This ratio determines the company's ability to generate profits from the resources the company already owns.
 Through this ratio, management's performance in running the company will be known to generate profits.
 Management that can produce maximum profits will show good performance.
 Profitability ratios can be measured by comparing the components of the profit/loss report or financial position report.
 This ratio can be calculated for several accounting periods.
-It aims to find out whether there has been an increase or decrease in this profitability ratio (Irsan, 2024).
+It aims to find out whether there has been an increase or decrease in this profitability ratio.
 In addition, measuring profitability ratios for several accounting periods can be a reference for management to set practical and efficient strategies for future company improvement.
 The type of profitability ratio used for this research is the return on equity.

 Return on equity is a ratio used to measure the amount of equity contributing to net profit.
 Return on equity measures the net profit generated from each rupiah of funds invested in equity.
 This ratio can be measured by dividing net profit by total equity.
 If the return on equity shows low results, then the net profit generated from each rupiah of funds invested in equity is also low.
-Vice versa, if the return on equity shows high results, the net profit generated from each rupiah of funds invested in equity will also be high.
+Likewise, if the return on equity shows high results, the net profit generated from each rupiah of funds invested in equity will also be high.
 The following is a formula for calculating the return on equity:

-$$Return on Equity = \frac{Net \, profit}{Total \, Equitas} x \, 100\%$$
+$Return on Equity = \frac{Net \ profit}{Total \ Equitas} x \ 100\%$